What Can Cause Vaginal Dryness and How to Find Relief

 About 17% of premenopausal women (ages 17–50) deal with painful sex because of vaginal dryness.
 For postmenopausal women over 51, more than half experience mild to severe symptoms.
 [4]

 And here's something we don't talk about enough: painful sex creates anxiety around intimacy.
 You start avoiding it, which can actually make the dryness worse over time.
 It's a frustrating cycle.
+You're not alone in this, and so many women share the same experience.

 Everyday Activities Hurt